surazova/Landing-Page/README.md

 # Project #2: Landing Page

+- Manipulating the DOM exercise

 # Project Summary

-- Manipulating the DOM exercise
-- Programatically build the navigation
+- Programmatically build the navigation
 - Scrolls to anchors from navigation
 - Highlights section in viewport upon scrolling